 The Scientific Coordinator also initiated a hands-on mentoring system aimed at junior scientists to help them optimize their career development opportunities.
 This mentoring programme comprises regular one-to-one meetings between mentor and researcher and focuses on identifying any impediments to progress, as well as defining training needs.

-Importantly, the Scientific Coordinator is actively involved in supporting MPI-AGE postdocs and graduate students by arranging career days and "soft skill" courses.
+Importantly, the Scientific Coordinator is actively involved in supporting MPI-AGE postdocs and graduate students by, together with the colleagues in the institute Career Network, arranging career days and "soft skill" courses.
 Another important role is to serve as an advisor for young scientists in need of an extra mentor when needed.